You don’t have to be rich to collect Blue Note

 This also can show a superior quality record sonically, but of course sound quality is always a matter of preference, and sometimes the gap isn’t so wide to call for extreme prices in my opinion.

-Don’t ignore Liberty pressings
+Don’t ignore the late 60’s and 70’s Liberty pressings

 I have found Dozens of fantastic artists on the cheap, Big John Patton, Brother Jack McDuff, Lou Donaldson, and Jimmy McGriff, all worthy of enjoyment.

-Natural Essence, an album that seems out of place on Liberty’s Blue Note, a throw back to earlier albums in the decade.
+Natural Essence, an album that seems out-of-place on Liberty’s Blue Note, a throw back to earlier albums in the decade.
 A mildly avant-garde session that sounds more in line with what Jackie McLean was doing in the early to mid 60’s.

-Michael Cuscuna and Charlie Lourie of Mosaic Records fame put out some fantastic 2 fer reissues in the mid 70’s of unreleased music in the blue note vaults, much of this same music has shown up in their award winning reissue box sets.
+Michael Cuscuna and Charlie Lourie of Mosaic Records fame put out some fantastic 2 fer reissues in the mid 70’s of unreleased music in the blue note vaults, much of this same music has shown up in their award-winning reissue box sets.

-I nearly have all of these double albums, Freddie Hubbard, The Jazz Crusaders, Andrew Hill, Sam Rivers, Thelonious Monk, Art Pepper, Jackie McLean and many many more.
+I nearly have all of these double albums, Freddie Hubbard, The Jazz Crusaders, Andrew Hill, Sam Rivers, Thelonious Monk, Art Pepper, Jackie McLean and many more.

 Much of this music was released in single CD form, Lee Morgan’s The Procrastinator and Freddie Hubbard’s Here to Stay come to mind.
 These 2 fers have expanded liner notes inside the gate fold covers and can be found for usually 7-15 dollars, an incredible bargain indeed.